SAP-archive/chewie/README.md

 npm run release
 ```

-NOTE: This will increment your package version by 0.0.1 (patch).
-In case you want to push minor or major release, change `bump-version` script in `package.json` and replace `patch` with your release version.
+NOTE: This command increments the package version by 0.0.1 (patch).
+To release new minor or major version, modify `bump-version` script in the `package.json` file.
+Replace `patch` with `minor` or `major`.